cgrates/cgrates/docs/routes.rst

 	Used for sorting in some strategies (ie: *weight, *lc or *hc).

 Blocker
-	No more suppliers are provided after this one.
+	No more routes are provided after this one.

 SupplierParameters
 	Container which is trasparently passed to the remote client to be used in it's own logic (ie: gateway prefix stripping or other gateway parameters).